 Figure 2: Russia’s first day of the intervention in Ukraine (Source: Newsmap.pl)

-The military operation seems to have three main objectives.
-The control of the totality of the Donetsk and Lugansk region by the two republics, the control of the regions of the black Sea and the Sea of Azov in the South of Ukraine, and the takeover/encirclement of Kiev, for a potential regime change.
-This could be used in providing a “neutralization” and a decentralization of Ukraine.
-What is certain is that the advancement of the Russian troops changes the balance of power and gives a stronger weight for Russia for the future negotiations with the West (if they happen) in the short term.
+The military operation seems to have four main objectives.
+The control of the totality of the Donetsk and Lugansk region by the two republics, the control of the regions of the Black Sea and the Sea of Azov in the South of Ukraine, the control of strategic infrastructure such as airports and power plants, and the encirclement of Kiev.
+This could be used in providing a “neutralization” and a decentralization (possibly a federalization) of Ukraine.
+What is certain is that the progress of the Russian troops changes the balance of power and gives a stronger weight for Russia for the future negotiations with the West.

-Furthermore, when it comes to NATO’s attitude towards Belarus, the United States implemented a number of sanctions against Belarusian banks (including Belarussian Bank of Development and Reconstruction Belinvestbank Joint Stock Company, Belinvestbank), defense industry, and security officials (including the minister of Defense of the country) over the support for the Russian intervention (US Department of Treasury-2021).
+Furthermore, when it comes to NATO’s position towards Belarus, a number of sanctions against Belarusian banks (including Belarussian Bank of Development and Reconstruction Belinvestbank Joint Stock Company, Belinvestbank), defense industry, and security officials (including the minister of Defense of the country) were imposed over the support for the Russian intervention (US Department of Treasury-2021).

-Having said that, the operation in Ukraine shows the strong cooperation between Russia and Belarus and the increasing militarization of the Baltic States and Poland, as well as the sanctions from the West, will very likely, reinforce Belarussian position in having strong relations with its ally, even if its troops would not be directly involved in the conflict.
+Having said that, the operation in Ukraine shows the strong partnership between Russia and Belarus and the increasing militarization of the Baltic States and Poland, as well as the sanctions from the West will reinforce Belarussian-Russian alliance, even if Belarussian troops would not be directly involved in the conflict.

 February 25th, 2022